Shimo-Igusa Station

 Shimo-Igusa Station (下井草駅, Shimo-Igusa-eki) is a railway station on the Seibu Shinjuku Line in Suginami, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Shimo-Igusa Station Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture, with some through services to and from Haijima on the Seibu Haijima Line.

+Station layout

+The station consists of two ground-level side platforms serving two tracks.

+Platforms

 History

 Shimo-Igusa Station opened on 16 April 1927.
 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Shimo-Igusa Station becoming "SS10".

 Passenger statistics

 In fiscal 2013, the station was the 45th busiest on the Seibu network with an average of 23,764 passengers daily.

 The passenger figures for previous years are as shown below.